AIHubCentral/docs/assets/RVC/Resources/Training.md

 - "Epoch" is a unit of measuring the training cycles of an AI model.

 - In other words, the amount of times the model went over its <u>[dataset](https://docs.aihub.gg/rvc/resources/datasets/)</u> and learned from it.

 #### *:icon-chevron-right: How many epochs should I use for my dataset?*
 - **There isn't a way to know the right amount previous to training.** It depends on the length, quality and diversity of the dataset.

-- If you aim towards a quality model, it's not convenient to input a semi-arbitrary amount of epochs, as it makes it prone to underfitting/overtraining. (explained later)
+- If you aim towards a quality model, it's not convenient to input a semi-arbitrary amount of epochs, as it makes it prone to underfitting/overtraining.

-- So it's best to use TensorBoard.
-With it you can determine **exactly** for how long you should train. (explained later)
+- The best way to know when to stop training is to **test and hear each saved epoch** during the training process.
+Other tools or "overtrain detectors" are generally unreliable and might end training prematurely.

 #### *:icon-chevron-right: Do more epochs equal a better model?*
 - **No it doesn't**, since using a disproportionate amount will overtrain the model, which will affect the quality of it.

-- In the field of AI, is when an AI model learns its <u>[dataset](https://docs.aihub.gg/rvc/resources/datasets/)</u> too well, to the point where it centers too much around it & starts replicating undesired data.
+- In the field of AI, this is when an AI model learns its <u>[dataset](https://docs.aihub.gg/rvc/resources/datasets/)</u> too well, to the point where it centers too much around it & starts replicating undesired data.

-- The model performs very well with data of the dataset, but poorly with new data, as it has lost its ability to replicate anything that deviates from it.
+- The model performs very well with data of the dataset, but poorly with new data, as it has lost its ability to replicate anything that deviates from it (losing generalization from the pretrain).

-- It happens when the model is trained for **too long**/is too complex.
-So to avoid this, RVC users use a tool called ***TensorBoard***.

 #### *:icon-chevron-right: What is overtraining?*

-- Overtraining also know as overfitting is where the model doesn't actually learn the underlying patterns of the data and memorizes them instead.
+- Overtraining (also known as overfitting) is when the model doesn't actually learn the underlying patterns of the data and memorizes them instead.
+It happens when the model starts to sound very similar to the dataset, losing generalization from the pretrain.

-- Some signs of overfitting are when the sibilances are robotic, when the graphs in the <u>[Tensorboard](https://docs.aihub.gg/rvc/resources/training/#tensorboard)</u> are going up or when the model is unable to produce high end harmonics because it's learning your dataset to well and your dataset doesn't have these high end harmonics.
+- Some signs of overfitting are when the sibilances are robotic, when the model sounds bad during inference compared to how it sounds in the dataset, or when the model is unable to produce high-end harmonics/notes.

 <img src="../tensorboard-img/overtrained.png" alt="image" width="1000" height="700">‎

 This image is a bit extreme but it gives you a good idea.
 If you notice your model is poorly creating high end harmonics try using a model several epochs back.

 ***
 :::content-center
 ## Batch Size
 :::
-A batch size is the number of training examples used in one iteration before updaing the model's parameters.
+A batch size is the number of training examples used in one iteration before updating the model's parameters.
 For 30+ minutes of data batch size 8 is recommended and for less than 30 minutes batch size 4 is recommended.

 - Smaller batch size:
     - Promotes noisier, less stable gradients.